strakacher21/vrcfox-2.3_body_and_cloth_edition/README.md

 - Gesture mimic off (A setting that disables linking facial expressions to hand positions when enabled).
 - The ‘anim base’ controller, which fixes the ‘crab’ movement bug when the stick angle is small to normal, as well as the ‘Hot Lay Down’ pose when you're lying on your back or ‘gentlemen idle’ pose when you're using an avatar without VR and when it's standing still.
 - Controller ‘anim Sitting’ which allows people with FBT to move their legs when sitting on something (This is to keep tracking going, rather than using the standard animation to do so)
+- A "face constructor" has been made.
+In fact, this is a manual FFT control
 - The rest of the things are small things ;)
 # Ways to optimize avatar